Distracted, Drunk & Drugged Driving

 Watch on YouTube: https://www.youtube.com/watch?v=VFmQNjbFEFY

 Everyone has a personal responsibility to pay full attention while driving and to realize that calls or texts can wait.
-Check out the "It Can Wait,” music video by American Idol-finalist Travis Tucker, who is a math teacher in Prince William County.
+Check out the "It Can Wait,” music video by American Idol-finalist Travis Tucker, a former teacher in Prince William County.
 Pass along the link to this video through Facebook, You Tube, Twitter, and other social media and let your friends know that “It Can Wait.”

 With more portable technology now than ever, driver distractions have risen to unprecedented numbers.
 We live in a world where people expect instant, real-time information 24 hours-a-day and those desires do not stop just because people get behind the wheel.
 Drivers simply do not realize the dangers that are posed when they take their eyes and minds off the road and their hands off the wheel and focus on activities other than driving.